Are you travelling across Poland and wondering if Katowice is worth visiting? Are there any interesting things to do in Katowice?

 It is partially being made of glass cubes but also uses the 19th-century brick buildings of the former mine.
 The 40-meter tall tower is accessible by the elevator and offers great views of the city.

-Take advantage of the free entrance if you are around on Saturday.
-Otherwise visit the Museum website for opening hours and ticket prices – https://muzeumslaskie.pl/en/
+The entrance to the museum is free on Saturday.
+Otherwise, visit the Museum website for opening hours and ticket prices – https://muzeumslaskie.pl/en/

 Katowice’s Polish National Radio Symphony Orchestra

 Katowice’s Polish National Radio Symphony Orchestra is a cultural ambassador of Poland on the international scene.
 It was founded in 1935 and since then has cooperated with the best composers and conductors of 20th century Poland including Krzysztof Penderecki.
 The Orchestra has also produced national recordings and hosted many great foreign soloists.

 A concert by the Polish National Radio Symphony Orchestra just cannot be missed if you are a fan of classical music.

 Spodek (Flying Saucer) and neighbouring Silesian Insurgents’ Monument are cities true landmarks and symbols recognized across the country.
 Spodek has been the part of Katowice cityscape for over 45 years and is the symbol of the city and the region.